djeada/Databases-Notes/notes/01_introduction_to_databases/04_data_models.md

 In this model:

-- **Single Parent**: Each department reports to only one higher-level entity.
+- In a hierarchical structure, **each department has a single parent**, meaning it reports to only one higher-level entity for clarity and accountability.
-- **Multiple Children**: A parent can have multiple subordinate departments.
+- A **parent department can have multiple children**, allowing it to oversee and manage several subordinate departments effectively.

 The hierarchical model is straightforward and efficient for representing data with a clear hierarchy, such as file systems or organizational structures.
 However, it can be restrictive when modeling complex relationships that don't fit into a strict hierarchy.